 - Provide support and facilitate academic, social, and emotional growth for incoming students.

-- Serve as a resource and support in developing one’s personal identity beyond his/her individual backgrounds.
+- Serve as a resource and support in developing one’s personal identity beyond their individual backgrounds.

 To meet our mission goals, we set up a distinctive and unique family system, where upperclassmen serve as mentors for a small group of incoming students.
 They provide advice about university life ranging from academics to relationships, almost acting as parents.
 The incoming students, or children, form lifelong bonds with their parents and their fellow siblings.
 Furthermore, each family is placed into a larger family (P, A, F, or N family) where two advisors serve as family heads.